 - temporarily changing how the immune system works

 - plasmapheresis – where the blood is circulated through a machine that filters out the harmful antibodies that are

 - attacking the communication system between the nerves and muscles

 Natural Myasthenia gravis Treatment

 There are usually several issues adversely affecting immune function.
 We need all parts of your health jigsaw to get the whole picture.
-Tests are carefully chosen for each patient – we do not have a one size fits all approach.
+Functional medicine tests are carefully chosen for each patient – we do not have a one size fits all approach.
 A treatment plan is then formulated based on the patient’s test results in order to meet each patient’s unique needs.
 Patients report that this approach works best.

 If you would like an appointment for Myasthenia gravis treatmentContact Deborah’s Medical Secretary for an appointment